RaphaelMilesBrown/RaphaelMilesBrown/README.md

 ## Hi there 👋

 I'm Raphael!
-I'm a self-taught front end developer
+I'm a self-taught front end developer, currently documenting my journey here on GitHub and on YouTube.

 <!--
 **RaphaelMilesBrown/RaphaelMilesBrown** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.